youldash/DRL-Navigation/REPORT.md

 After concluding our tests using the **DN** architecture, we sought to accommodate a version that would combine both **Double-DQNs** and **DNs** in one reliable architecture to see whether this combination might actually end up outperforming all the previous test runs.
 To achieve this, we enabled/allowed ALL of our notebooks to globally set the appropriate parameters/flags prior training and testing.

+### Attempts Using Double-DQNs + DNs

+- Using the **benchmark** `model` configuration, we strived to achieve better results that those obtained by the previous attempts.
+As a result, we achieved outcomes that are considered better than the attempts made by the previous **DN** implementation (yet not better than the plain-vanilla **DQN** approach in terms of the number of episodes noted).

-In the [`NavigationUsingDoubleDQNWithDuelingNetwork.ipynb`](https://github.com/youldash/DRL-Navigation/blob/master/NavigationUsingDoubleDQNWithDuelingNetwork.ipynb) notebook file you can see that there are three flags that can be toggled (on or off).
+- In the [`NavigationUsingDoubleDQNWithDuelingNetwork.ipynb`](https://github.com/youldash/DRL-Navigation/blob/master/NavigationUsingDoubleDQNWithDuelingNetwork.ipynb) notebook file you can see that there are three flags that can be toggled (on or off).
 The following snippet depicts these three variables:

 ``` Python
 """ Global configuration.